sciZer0/7/v/README.md

 <h3 align="center">Problem 4</h3>

-Fundamental Problem 4 is that each of the existing blockchains is fundamentally unable to start decreasing its native token's Circulating Supply.
+Fundamental Problem 4 is that each of the existing blockchains is fundamentally unable to start decreasing its native token's supply.

 For example, the Bitcoin blockchain will stop its printing only at 2140 (in 118 years), and the Ethereum blockchain – maybe at one day in the future.
-At the same time, no one of them or other existing blockchains is able to start decreasing its native token's Circulating Supply.
+In fact, no one of the existing blockchains is able to start decreasing its native token's supply.

-Ideally, a blockchain must start decreasing its native token's Circulating Supply from day one.
+Ideally, a blockchain must start decreasing its native token's supply from day one.

 The Vote blockchain ideally solves this problem from day one.